Financial to-do list for May

 If you already have 3-6 months of living expenses in your savings account, you may not need short-term disability.

 But even if you’ve got money growing on trees in your backyard, everyone needs long-term disability.
 You do NOT want to try to cut your insurance costs by declining disability insurance.

 Most people get it through their work.
 If your employer doesn’t offer it, then check any trade associations you may be connected with.
 Otherwise, talk to an insurance agent.

 Don’t put it off!
 If you already have it, make sure you have enough coverage.
 If you don’t – get it!

-Spring cleaning is in full swing, so gather up all those old shoes, knick knacks, books you don’t read, and small appliances you don’t use.
+Spring cleaning is in full swing, so gather up all those old shoes, dusty knick-knacks, books you don’t read, and small abandoned appliances in the back of your cabinets.

 It’s time for a garage sale!